Moving forward together

 - If you have questions about certain LOC issues during the weekend of your transfer date (e.g., confirming your account balance or initiating a draw or payment), please call Customer Service for assistance.

-- The fact that references to E*TRADE shall be deemed to be references to Morgan Stanley after your transfer date does not change the terms of your loan or your contractual obligations as described in your loan documents, nor will it change the ownership or terms on your pledged collateral account(s).
-These changes will not impact the way in which you access your LOC on etrade.com, make payments, or request draws.
+- The fact that references to E*TRADE shall be deemed to be references to Morgan Stanley after your transfer date does not change the terms of your loan or your contractual obligations as described in your loan documents, and does not change the ownership or terms on your pledged collateral account(s).
+These changes will not impact the way you access your LOC account on etrade.com, make payments, or request draws.

 Home loans: If you’re seeking information about home loans during the weekend of your transfer date, you will not be able to use mortgage calculators, apply online, check application status, or upload documents on etrade.com or Morgan Stanley Online over that weekend.
 Clients whose mortgage loans were closed and previously funded prior to the transfer will be able to access their loan servicing information at Cenlar without interruption.